Dallas-based Hayman Capital Management, the $1.1bn asset manager whose

-Bass's Hayman to launch QIF managed account version of flagship
+to launch an Ireland-domiciled managed account of its

 Additional details were not available.
 A Hayman spokesperson declined to comment.